ska-sa/katgpucbf/doc/xbgpu.tcc.rst

 The other two bytes of the result are not relevant.
 Next, :c:func:`__byte_perm` selects the four desired bytes in the appropriate order.

-It should be noted that this transformation will map -128 to -128 rather than +128, because +128 cannot be represented in a two's-complement int8.
+It should be noted that this transformation will map -128 to itself rather than +128, because +128 cannot be represented in a two's-complement int8.
 The caller is responsible for ensuring that this input value is not used.